SCIInstitute/seg3d.pages/build.md

 A typical Qt 5.9 build is as follows:

 + Qt will need to be built from the command line using [Visual C++ command line tools](https://msdn.microsoft.com/en-us/library/f35ctcxw(v=vs.120).aspx).
 Troubleshooting tips can be found [here](http://stackoverflow.com/questions/21476588/where-is-developer-command-prompt-for-vs2013).
++ Perl and Python are required before building Qt from source.
+The link below includes download links for both dependencies.
 + Refer to the [Qt docs](http://doc.qt.io/qt-5/windows-requirements.html#building-from-source) for requirements for building from source.
 + Run ```configure``` from this new directory with the following parameters (using the ***-fast*** flag to speed up build process can be helpful too):